steppsr/kiwi-nft-faucet/README.md

 			log transaction
 		ELSE
 			get all submissions
-			FOR item IN submissions
+			FOR EACH item IN submissions
-				parse time_stamp, address
-				unit = first 3 characters of address valid = number of times address is found in history IF unit = 'xch' AND address = 62 characters AND valid = 0 THEN add address & timestamp to the queue
-				END IF
+				add item to queue
 			LOOP
 			empty submissions file
 		ENDIF